Gulf Research Program Initiatives|

 Managers and decision makers can better anticipate and mitigate environmental change and community and ecosystem disruptions with timely, accurate observation and monitoring information.
 We are working with others to improve how researchers and practitioners collect, interpret, and use monitoring and observing information.

-- Support long-term monitoring, modeling, and synthesis activities to advance understanding of how stressors affect the ecosystems and associated natural resources that coastal communities and industries depend on.
+- Supporting long-term monitoring, modeling, and synthesis activities to advance understanding of how stressors affect the ecosystems and associated natural resources that coastal communities and industries depend on.

-- Improve mechanisms for data accessibility, interpretation, and synthesis to advance models of human and natural systems and their interactions.
+- Improving tools, methods, and mechanisms for data collection, accessibility, interpretation, and synthesis to advance models of human and natural systems and their interactions.

-- Support research and other activities that facilitate information exchange among scientists, decision makers, and other stakeholders to encourage holistic and regional approaches to complex challenges.
+- Supporting research and other activities that facilitate information exchange among scientists, decision makers, and other stakeholders to encourage holistic and regional approaches to complex challenges.

 [Back to top]

 Enable people and coastal communities to successfully prepare for, respond, and adapt to stressors and adverse events

 Natural disasters, climate change impacts, and other stressors, such as those related to offshore oil and gas operations, present complex challenges to the health and well-being of coastal communities and to the integrity of the environments upon which they depend.
 In collaboration with others, the GRP supports the work of researchers, communities, and public- and private-sector actors to enhance the resilience of communities to the adverse impacts of environmental and economic stressors.

-- Strengthen the science and practice of resilience through research and capacity-building activities that account for the social, cultural, environmental, and health factors that influence a community’s ability to thrive.
+- Strengthening the science and practice of resilience through research and capacity-building activities that account for the social, cultural, environmental, and health factors that influence a community’s ability to thrive.

-- Improve the quality, accessibility, and use of information to minimize harm to individuals and communities from oil spills and similar stressors on health and well-being.
+- Improving the quality, accessibility, and use of information to minimize harm to individuals and communities from oil spills and similar stressors on health and well-being.